runt18/derulo/readme.md

 `derulo <filename>` will open up a REPL where you can add multiple key-value pairs to be written to the file.

+The REPL is not fully finished yet, so use with caution.

 ### Adding and editing

 `derulo package name Jason` will add the pair `"name": "Jason"` to the file `package.json` in the current directory.
 If the file doesn't exist it will be created.
 If the key already exists, the value will be overwritten.